| |

 Grand Prix level.

--Yes, sometimes.
+-Do you sometimes sell your horses ? -Yes, sometimes.
 I have even sold very good horses !
 But of

 course, my sponsors and myself don't like selling our best